-A request for payment signed by the beneficiary must be filed on or with each claim for charge basis reimbursement except as provided below.
+A request for payment signed by the beneficiary must be on file on or submitted with each claim.
 All rules apply to both assigned and unassigned claims unless otherwise indicated.

 - When no enrollee signature required:

 - Enrollee deceased, bill unpaid and the physician or supplier agrees to accept Medicare approved amount as the full charge.

 - When signature by mark is permitted: The enrollee is unable to sign his name because of illiteracy or physical handicap.

 - When another person may sign on behalf of the enrollee: